GenesisFR/DS1TroubleshootingGuide/README.md

 ## You cannot run Dungeon Siege in a resolution higher than your desktop

-Lower the game's height (see [Use custom resolutions](#use-custom-resolutions)) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).
+Lower the game's height (see [Use unsupported resolutions](#use-unsupported-resolutions)) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).

 # Modding